rotexsoft/leanorm-cli/README.md

 The only files that get overwritten would be the ones ending with **FieldsMetadata.php**.
 If you want all classes to be regenerated, you would have to manually delete them before re-running the command.

+> **Note:** when you modify table or view columns in your database and you have previously generated your classes using a config whose **store_table_col_metadata_array_in_file** entry has a value of **true**, you SHOULD re-run this tool with the same config to update all the table column metadata files (i.e. those ending with **FieldsMetadata.php**) so that your table / view column modifications are reflected in your application.
+This re-run will not modify your Model, Record & collection class files.

 The classes generated will have the directory structure below for a database with an **authors** table & a **posts** table:

 ```